kaycebasques/biodigitaljazz/blog/favicon.rst

    })();

 But the Chrome DevTools console error'd out, stating that my URLs were invalid.
 So, for this approach to work, I would need to understand how to properly serialize PNG data as Base64.
-I don't have time for that.
+I'm not interested in going that deep.
 Also, the performance of this approach is probably terrible.
 Constructing each data URL requires a lot of calls to ``Math.random()``.